Skip to content

 Make Your Own Food vs. Find Your Food

 Set up two stations on opposite sides of the room.
 Station 1 is the autotroph station: students pretend to be a plant and "make food" using stickers or tokens labeled sunlight, water, and CO2.
 They combine the inputs into a "glucose" output card.
 Station 2 is the heterotroph station: students pretend to be a consumer and have to find pre-made glucose cards hidden by the teacher.
-After both stations, regroup and discuss why both strategies work, why most ecosystems need both, and why a Venus flytrap (technically a plant) blurs the line.
+After both stations, regroup and discuss why both strategies work, why most ecosystems need both, and why a Venus flytrap (still technically an autotroph, since it gets its energy from photosynthesis and only supplements nutrients from insects) trips students up.

 Materials: Sticker tokens (sunlight, water, CO2), printed glucose output cards, tape